dita-community/org.dita-community.flagging.status/README.md

 # Flagging on the @status attribute

+**OBSOLETE**

+As far as I can tell this plug-in is obsolete and no longer necesary and/or superceded by the org.dita-community.pdf.flagging plug-in.

 Enables flagging on the @status attribute value using normal ditaval mechanisms

 With this plugin installed you can use DITAVAL files to flag @status values